Cong leader and former Kerala Speaker Vakkom Purushothaman dead | Politics

 - India

-Veteran Congress leader and former Kerala Speaker Vakkom Purushothaman, who also served as Governor of Mizoram, passed away at a private hospital here on Monday, party sources said.
+Veteran Congress leader and former Kerala Speaker Vakkom Purushothaman, who also served as Governor of Mizoram, passed away at a private hospital here on Monday.
+He was 96.

-Purushothaman was taken to KIMS hospital in the morning due to some health problems, a party leader said.
+Purushothaman was taken to a private hospital here in the morning due to some age-related health problems and died there, a party leader said.
+His mortal remains were brought back to his residence at Kumarapuram here later in the day and kept for the public to pay their respects to the Congress veteran.

-Apart from Mizoram, the veteran leader also served as Lieutenant Governor of Andaman and Nicobar Islands.
+Purushothaman, entered politics as a Students' Congress activist in 1946 and rose to become a state minister, Assembly Speaker, Governor of Mizoram and also Lieutenant Governor of Andaman and Nicobar Islands during his career spanning nearly seven decades.

-Kerala Assembly Speaker A N Shamseer, Chief Minister Pinarayi Vijayan and Leader of Opposition in the assembly V D Satheesan condoled the death of the Congress stalwart.
+In addition to that, his list of accomplishments includes being the Speaker of the Kerala Assembly twice—a record in itself—two times as an MP from Alappuzha and five times as an MLA from the Attingal assembly constituency.
+The mortal remains would be taken to the Thiruvananthapuram DCC office on Tuesday morning for Congress leaders to pay their respects, and then will be taken as part of a mourning procession to Attingal, where public would also get a chance to pay tribute, party sources said.

 Satheesan, in a Facebook post, remembered Purushothaman as a strong and commanding leader and legislator who was an exemplary role model for politicians as he never succumbed to any pressure.